kilean20/kilean20.github.io/_posts/2021-09-23-bifidel_GPvsNN.md

 * 2. [Bagging](https://www.stat.berkeley.edu/~breiman/bagging.pdf)
 * 3. [Dropout as a Bayesian Approximation: Representing Model Uncertainty in Deep Learning](https://arxiv.org/pdf/1506.02142.pdf): arguments that dropout (at test time) in NNs has a connection to gaussian processes and motivates its usage as a bayesian method
 * 4. [Risk versus Uncertainty in Deep Learning: Bayes, Bootstrap and the Dangers of Dropout](http://bayesiandeeplearning.org/2016/papers/BDL_4.pdf): motivates that dropout with fixed $p$ estimates risk and not uncertainty
-* 5. [Randomized Prior Funcions for Deep Reinforcement Learning](https://papers.nips.cc/paper/8080-randomized-prior-functions-for-deep-reinforcement-learning.pdf): shows the shortcomings with other techniques and motivates the use of bootstrap and prior functions